Times-a-changing: 4 practical ways to help your team cope during organizational change

 Even when it’s for the better, change is hard.

 Although it’s a regular part of pretty much all aspects of life, for most of us (and our teams), change still feels threatening and scary.
-This probably explains why we have seriously negative feelings about organisational changes at work, even when said changes could mean opportunities to grow or, at the very least, to build resilience.
+This probably explains why we have seriously negative feelings about organizational changes at work, even when said changes could mean opportunities to grow or, at the very least, to build resilience.

 Fortunately, we have some tips to help make the process as painless as possible.
 Read on for more.